How can arts participation in communities influence social cohesion and well-being?

 Our team has undertaken foundational studies that define “arts participation,” as well as reviewed current research concerning arts participation, social cohesion and wellbeing.
 To read our first research brief, click here!

-Our Theory of Change Study is exploring relationships between the arts, social cohesion, and wellbeing through surveys, focus groups, and participatory art murals.
+Our Theory of Change Study is exploring relationships between the arts, social cohesion, and well-being through surveys, focus groups, and participatory art murals.

 Lastly, our team is researching social prescribing and arts prescribing through implementation science studies and in-depth case study of three #ArtsForEveryBody communities creating social prescribing programs of their own!